SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - We are using web servers as nginx on HTTP protocol only, it can also use HTTPS.
 - Installing packages using yum and dnf.
 But dnf is preferred while configuring project manually because it consumes less memory when compared to yum.
 Yum is used in automation like shellscripting.
 - Location of nginx configuration 'cd /etc/nginx/nginx.conf'
-- Location of the default content of the nginx 'cd usr/share/nginx/html/'
+- Location of default content of nginx 'cd usr/share/nginx/html/'
 - What is Forward proxy and Reverse proxy ?
 Nginx is used as reverse proxy.
 - Reverse proxy is mainly used for Load balancers and Server anonymous.
 - Location of reverse proxy configuration 'vim /etc/nginx/default.d/roboshop.conf'
 - What are the famous HTTP status codes ?
 - Configure the Roboshop project manually ?
-- Whenever you do any changes in the configuration makesure 'systemctl restart nginx'
+- Whenever you do any changes in configuration makesure 'systemctl restart nginx'
-- How to check the running logs ? 'tail -f /var/log/messages'
+- How to check running logs ? 'tail -f /var/log/messages'
 - What is this IP 127.0.0.1 ?
-It is the local host only accept connections from that particular server only.
+It's a local host which accept connections only from that particular server.
 It will not allow connections from external servers.
 To allow from external servers, we need to update to '0.0.0.0'
-- How to find a particular folder or something ---> find . -name "<star>nginx<star>" Here . is current folder searching with particular name called nginx.
+- How to find a particular folder or something ---> find . -name "<star>nginx<star>" Here . means current folder searching with particular name called nginx.
 - To check all logs 'less -f /var/log/messages'
-- What is cache (Redis) server ?
-Example of downloaded movie by 1 user.
-It is a cache server.
-It helps to speed up data retrieval processes by storing frequently accessed data in memory, rather than having to repeatedly fetch it from slower, persistent storage like a database.
-- What is Domain name system (DNS) and how does it work ?
+- What is Domain Name System (DNS) and how does it work ?
 - How do you register and setup your domain ?
 Best and cheapest domain register is 'Hostinger'
+- All components first hit redis because it's a cache server.
+If data is not available in redis then it will hit DB.
+It helps to speed up data retrieval process by storing frequently accessed data in memory rather than having to repeatedly fetch it from the root servers which will slower the response.
+Example of downloaded movie by 1 user.
-- Steps to install any application in linux ?
+- Steps to install any application in linux servers ?
 - Shift+g ---> Go down ; gg ---> Go up ; q ---> Quit
+- What is deployment or release wether it's manual or automation ?
 - What is the difference between Synchronous and Asynchronous in networking ?
+- How do you get authentication to github to push the developed code from VS ?
+We use 'Keypair authentication' instead of username and password everytime.
+- How to clone any repo ?
+We have HTTPS and SSH.

 ### Session-12
 - Why we use SSH based authentication to connect to github accounts ?